-The Designated Safeguarding Lead is: Mr Richard Chandler

-And the person who deputise in his absence is: Mrs June Wilson
+The Designated Safeguarding Lead is: Mr Richard Chandler And the persons who deputises in their absence are: Mrs J Wilson and Mrs N Kennedy

 School is committed to Safeguarding and Promoting the Welfare of all of its pupils.
 Each pupil's welfare is of paramount importance.
 We recognise that some children may be especially vulnerable to abuse e.g. those with Special Educational Needs and Disabilities (ref.
-KCSiE para 85), those living in adverse circumstances.
+KCSIE para107), those living in adverse circumstances.
 We recognise that children who are abused or neglected may find it difficult to develop a sense of self-worth and to view the world in a positive way.
 Whilst at school, their behaviour may be challenging.
 We recognise that some children who have experienced abuse may harm others.
 We will always take a considered and sensitive approach in order that we can support all of our pupils.